 Staff provide brief non-litigation advocacy services in relation to a variety of consumer issues.
 Learn More.

 Support partner-driven (or partner-initiated) legislative and policy reform initiatives to benefit New York’s low-income and other excluded communities.
 Click here for more information on a few of our current and recent policy reform initiatives.

-The practice has utilized anecdotal data, surveys and observed trends from working with community members to release four reports, Debt Weight (2007), Debt Deception (2010), Dreams and Schemes (2012), and Bridging The Gap (2015).
+The practice has utilized anecdotal data, surveys and observed trends from working with community members and with our Research and Policy team to release four reports, Debt Weight (2007), Debt Deception (2010), Dreams and Schemes (2012), and Bridging The Gap (2015).
 Click here for access to each of our policy reports.

 Know your rights fact sheets

 Know-your-rights fact sheets on a range of consumer justice topics meant to provide members with concrete self-help information they can use to take steps to remedy personal injustices.
 Click here for access to all of our fact sheets in English and Spanish.

 - Access your annual free credit report